daisybio/epigen/README.md

 python3 generate_genotype_corpus.py --corpus-id 1 --pop ASW --inds 10000 --chroms 1 --compress
 ```

-Finally, the script `merge_genotype_corpora.py` allows you to merge pre-computed corpora into a larger copus.
+The script `merge_genotype_corpora.py` allows you to merge pre-computed corpora into a larger corpus.
 For instance, the following command merges the pre-computed corpora `corpora/1_ASW_` and `corpora/2_ASW_` into a newly generated corpus `corpora/23_ASW_`:

 ```sh
 python3 merge_genotype_corpora.py --corpus-ids 1 2 --pops ASW ASW --corpus-id 23 --append SNPS
 ```

+Finally, you can validate the simulated data with the script `validate_simulated_data.py`.
+For categorical phenotypes, this script carries out the chi-squared test, for quantitative phenotypes, it runs one-way ANOVA.

-Detailed descriptions of how to use the scripts can be found in the HTML and PDF documentations contained in `docs/build/html` and `docs/build/latex`.
+More detailed descriptions of how to use the scripts can be found in the user guide or by calling them with the option `--help`.

 ## Implementing Custom Interaction Models